Paullete/minute-pitch/README.md

 * #### Install Flask and other dependencies/Modules
         $ pip install flask
         $ pip install flask-Bootstrap ( optional)
-* #### set up the API KEY
-        + create account in [https://newsapi.org] and key will be issued
-        + in root fold of your app create  a folder,config file in it and paste you API key and add it to .gitignore
-        + alternatively have any python file in root folder and : export NEWS_API_KEY='<Your-Api-Key goes here>' python3 manage.py server
 * #### Run app using vs terminal or main terminal
         $ chmod +x launch.sh
         $ ./launch.sh